-Many Americans do not fully grasp the wide range of possible consequences addiction can have for an individual.
-Educational programs and resources available online can help them better understand the full range of effects addiction can have on a person’s life.
+Many Americans do not fully grasp the wide range of possible consequences addiction can have.
+Educational programs and resources available online can help them better understand the full range of effects that addiction can have on a person’s life.

 - Maintaining any type of drug habit is expensive, and substance abuse can easily lead to economic ruin.

-- Substance abuse can eventually cause a person to lose his or her job, creating even more financial instability after he or she wastes money maintaining a habit that ultimately loses his or her job.
+- Substance abuse can eventually cause a person to become unemployed, creating even more financial instability after he or she wastes money maintaining a habit that led to the loss of employment.

 - Substance abuse of any kind can take a heavy toll on the human body, leave an addicted person susceptible to infectious diseases, and create long-term health complications and even disabilities.

 - Many people turn to substance abuse in response to traumatic experiences.
-Not only does this pose significant risks to his or her well-being but also prevents him or her from receiving appropriate care and treatment for underlying trauma.
+Not only does this pose significant risks to one’s well-being but also prevents a person from receiving appropriate care and treatment for underlying trauma.

-Once a person does the necessary research to learn the full range of possible effects of substance abuse, this could be the wakeup call he or she needs to accept the need for treatment.
+Once a person does the necessary research to learn the full range of possible effects of substance abuse, this could be the wakeup call required to accept the need for treatment.

 Learning How To Approach A Loved One’s Substance Abuse